Multi-scale Autoregressive Models are Laplacian, Discrete, and Latent Diffusion Models in Disguise: Introduction

-Recent work advances along two tracks: incremental VAR modifications and broader developments in diffusion.
-On the VAR side, most studies address engineering bottlenecks: reducing KV-cache and long-sequence overhead with collaborative decoding \citep{chen2024collaborativedecodingmakesvisual}, localising scale refinement to first-order Markov to boost efficiency \cite{zhang2025mvarvisualautoregressivemodeling}, and reducing codebook bottlenecks by introducing an infinite-vocabulary classifier with bitwise self-correction \citep{han2025infinity}.
-On the diffusion side, methods aim to reduce the step count or per-step cost by employing one- or few-step consistency objectives \citep{song2023consistency}, progressive distillation \citep{salimans2022progressive}, and fast ODE solvers \citep{lu2022dpm}, often in conjunction with latent-consistency adapters.
-Because these efforts proceed in parallel rather than jointly, a unified iterative-refinement perspective would not only allow for consolidation in research efforts but also open paths for VAR to leverage the diffusion ecosystem.
+A related motivation comes from current research trajectories.
+Recent work has progressed along two largely separate tracks: incremental improvements to VAR and broader acceleration methods for diffusion.
+On the VAR side, studies mainly target engineering bottlenecks, including collaborative decoding for KV-cache and long-sequence overhead \citep{chen2024collaborativedecodingmakesvisual}, first-order Markov localisation of scale refinement for efficiency \citep{zhang2025mvarvisualautoregressivemodeling}, and infinite-vocabulary classification with bitwise self-correction to ease codebook bottlenecks \citep{han2025infinity}.
+On the diffusion side, effort has focused on reducing either step count or per-step cost through consistency objectives \citep{song2023consistency}, progressive distillation \citep{salimans2022progressive}, and fast ODE solvers \citep{lu2022dpm}, often with latent-consistency adapters.
+A unified iterative-refinement view can connect these lines of work and clarify where methods may transfer between families.

-\paragraph{Core contributions.} In this work, we derive VAR as an iterative refinement model rather than a purely multi-scale autoregressive model, enabling a direct connection to denoising diffusion.\\We address two questions: \begin{enumerate} \item In the iterative-refinement formulation of VAR, how can we decompose and quantify which elements drive its success? \item What implications does this insight have for generative tasks beyond images, including molecular graph generation and weather forecasting? \end{enumerate}
+\paragraph{Core contributions.} In this work, we reframe VAR as an iterative refinement model rather than a purely multi-scale autoregressive model.
+This perspective yields three concrete contributions: \begin{enumerate} \item A formal connection between VAR and denoising diffusion via deterministic forward decomposition and learned backward refinement in latent space. \item Controlled ablations that isolate three factors behind VAR's efficiency-quality trade-off: latent representation, discrete targets, and coarse-to-fine frequency partitioning. \item Design implications for non-image generation settings, with concrete hypotheses for graph generation and probabilistic weather forecasting. \end{enumerate}